spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 In this example, the `useCompletion` hook sends a POST request to the `/api/completion` endpoint with the specified headers, additional body fields, and credentials for that fetch request.
 On your server side, you can handle the request with these additional information.

 ---

 title: Object Generation
-description: Learn how to use the useObject hook.
+description: Learn how to use the useObject hook
 ---

 # Object Generation